aseyyidoglu/my-blog-hugo/README.md

-# Personal Blog
+# Intro
-My personal blog site built with Hugo to share education material with general public.
+I built this website with Hugo to use it for personal branding and to share technical and educational content.

 ## Installation